sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 ## You chose CP

+what if you chose **Consistency**?

-When you are working on transaction system, consistency is very important. when your application write to master, it immediately writes to secondary nodes.
-If any one of node is down, it will not be saved in any of those nodes.
-This gives you data consistency across over the nodes.
-But you lose availability of DB, when one of the node goes down.
+When you are working on transaction system, consistency is very important.
+Let's say if your application write to master, it will immediately write to secondary nodes.
+If any one of node is down, it will not be saved in any nodes.
+This make sure that your data is consistent over all nodes.

+But when one of node goes down, your API will not be available.